adamtow/geocuts/docs/English.md

 - **Cronios**: Information on how to use GeoCuts with Cronios to automatically run shortcuts or send text messages based on your location will be shown next.
 - **Setup Complete**: Create a new location trigger, add the GeoCuts cron job to Cronios, read the documentation, or go to the GeoCuts Home.

 ***

+<span id="assistant"></span>
 ## Creating Your First Location Trigger
 Let’s create your first location trigger.

 >First be sure you run GeoCuts from the Shortcuts Home screen.
-With over 3,300 action steps, running it from the Shortcuts edit screen will be very slow.
+With over 4,300 action steps, running it from the Shortcuts edit screen will be very slow.

 Once GeoCuts is open, follow these steps:

-1. Tap New…
+1. Tap New Location Trigger… to open the **Location Trigger Assistant**.
 2. Enter the location where you want the trigger to occur.
 You can specify a street address or Latitude and Longitude.
 For now, enter the special string `{{Current Location}}` to create a location trigger that always runs wherever you are.
 3. Choose whether your trigger runs by entering or exiting the location.
 4. Enter the maximum distance (in miles or kilometers) from the location where the trigger will occur.